OutOfSyncStudios/logstash-relay/README.md

 ### [Embedded Service](#embedded)
 <a name="embedded"></a>

-The embedded option is available if  would like to include the service bundled as a part of another service.
+The embedded option is available if including the service bundled as a part of another service is desired.

 #### [Installation](#embedded-installation)
 <a name="embedded-installation"></a>